bokesch76/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) Both methods receive a function as an argument and executes it for each array element.
+Map will return a new array, forEach returns undefined.
+Another difference is the fact map is chainable and forEach is not.

 2. Explain the difference between a callback and a higher order function.
+    A higher function is one in which another function is taken as an argument and returns a function.
+A callback, on the other hand, is a function which is passed to another function with the expectation that the other function will call it.

 3. What is closure?
+    Closure combines a function and references to its surrounding state, giving one access to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.
+    a.
+When the function is contained with the global scope, the value of ‘this’ inside that function will the window object.
+    b.
+When a function is called by a dot before it, the object in front of that dot is this
+    c.
+When a constructor function is used, this refers to the instance of the object that is created and returned by that constructor function.
+    d.
+When a call or apply method is used within JavaScript, this is explicitly defined.

 5. Why do we need super() in an extended class?
+    Super() refers back to the parent class and is used to call the constructor of the parent class while accessing the parent’s properties and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.